-The notion of Embodied Organization has been introduced as a unified programming model for a seamless integration of environmental and organizational dimensions of MAS.

-In Embodied Organizations, either environmental and organizational entities are implemented in concrete infrastructures instrumenting workspaces, decentralized in specialized artifacts which serve informational and operational functions.
+In this paper Embodied Organizations have been introduced as a unified programming model promoting a seamless integration of environmental and organizational dimensions of a MAS.
+A series of responses to the challenges envisaged in Subsection 2.2 could be listed: Infrastructures.
+Either environmental and organizational entities are implemented in concrete infrastructures instrumenting workspaces, decentralized in specialized artifacts which serve informational and operational functions.
+Interaction.
 The approach establishes a coherent semantic for agent - infrastructure interactions, Embodied Organizations define functional relationships between the heterogenous entities at the basis of organizations and environments.
 These are placed in terms of programmable constructs (Emb-Org-Rules), governed by workspace events and inspired by Searle's notion of constitutive rules.
+Goals and Norms.
 Implementing organizations in concrete environments allows to deal explicitly with goals and norms, which fulfillment can be structurally monitored and promoted at the organizational level through the use of artifacts.
+Awareness.
 Embodied Organizations are aimed to fit the work of agents and accordingly to allow them to externalize pragmatic and organizational activities.
 The use of Emb-Org-Rule automates and promotes specific organizational patterns, to which agents may effortlessly participate simply by exploiting environmental resources.
-Artifacts can be used in goal oriented activities, and, most important, without the need to be aware of organizational notions like roles, norms, etc. Technological interoperability is ensured at a system level, by providing mechanisms for agent-artifact interactions which are based on a coherent semantic defined in CArtAgO.
+Artifacts can be used in goal oriented activities, and, most important, without the need to be aware of organizational notions like roles, norms, etc. Openness.
+Technological interoperability is ensured at a system level, by providing mechanisms for agent-artifact interactions which are based on a coherent semantic.
 Besides, several interaction styles can be established at an application level, being agents mediated by infrastructures which can be modified, replaced and created on the need.